-The best small phones give you everything you need in a pocketable and single-handed device.
+The best small phones might be rare, but they're still out there with their one-handed goodness.
 Smartphone displays continue to get larger and larger, with behemoths like the Galaxy S21 Ultra.
 That's fine for people who like big screens, but there are precious few options for those who prefer something they can comfortably use one-handed.

 If you believe good things come in compact packages, you'd better check out Apple's lineup.
 The iPhone maker continues to dominate the market for small phones with a number of good choices, including both the iPhone 12 mini and iPhone SE.
 Google is also keeping the segment alive with devices that are as pocketable as they are affordable.